“The use of my app is completely safe. It certainly falls into the lowest risk category.”

 You.

 The decision as to whether software is a medical device is made by the manufacturer.
-The classification into a risk class is also made by the manufacturer.
-However, you should proceed conscientiously, because the notified body can prevent certification if the product is incorrectly classified in class IIa or higher.
+The manufacturer also determines the risk class classification.
+However, you should proceed with caution, as the notified body can prevent certification if it does not agree with your risk classification.

 If you are unsure, it is best to get an expert opinion or third party assessment.
 The options for this are: